-Mysoline is a prescription medication approved by the Federal Drug Administration (FDA) in 1954 to control seizure types including psychomotor, grand mal, and focal epileptic seizures.
-Mysoline is also known by its drug name, Primidone.
+Mysoline is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to control grand mal (tonic-clonic), psychomotor, and focal epileptic seizures.
+Mysoline is also referred to by its drug name, primidone.

 How do I take it?

-Mysoline is taken orally as a tablet three or four times a day.
+Prescribing information states that Mysoline is taken orally as a tablet one or more times daily.
 Your physician will likely start you on a low dose of Mysoline and gradually increase the dosage until it becomes effective.

 Mysoline may reduce the effectiveness of some forms of birth control, including oral contraceptives and implants.
 You may need to adopt another form of birth control while using Mysoline.